revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/Spring/Spring AOP.md

 </details>

 ---
-2. Why we need to use AspectJ in Spring application?
+2. Why do we use AspectJ in Spring application?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)